tax collections

 20 December, 2024 | tax collections

 Summary The IRS has 10 years to collect unpaid taxes, which is called the Collection Statute Expiration Date (CSED).
 The CSED is triggered when the IRS assesses taxes or a tax return is filed.
 Certain events, like filing for bankruptcy or applying for an Offer in Compromise (OIC), can toll the CSED, pausing the IRS’s collection efforts and extending the collection timeframe.
-While waiting for the CSED to expire, taxpayers can manage their debt through a Partial Payment Ins...
+While waiting for...
 CONTINUE READING

 Letter 9297 – IRS Has Assigned a Revenue Officer to Your Case